 The solution includes the following components in the device connectivity part of the logical architecture:

-The solution includes a microservice that enables you to manage a pool of simulated devices to test the end-to-end flow in the solution.
+The solution includes the device simulation microservice that enables you to manage a pool of simulated devices from the solution portal to test the end-to-end flow in the solution.
 The simulated devices:

 - Generate device-to-cloud telemetry.